software-mansion-labs/typegpu-confetti/README.md

 }
 ```

 To use the hook, the component needs to be descendent from the *ConfettiProvider* component, which accepts the same props as *Confetti*.
-It's recommended to wrap a top-level component with the provider, to make sure the confetti covers the whole screen, if that's the desired effect, and make the hook accessible anywhere inside the app.
+It's recommended to wrap a top-level component with the provider, to make sure the confetti covers the whole screen (if that's the desired effect) and make the hook accessible anywhere inside the app.

 ```tsx
 import { ConfettiProvider } from 'typegpu-confetti/react-native';